 Plus, all of these baby shoe patterns are free, so you won’t even have to touch your bank account!

 I suggest stitching all of these free baby shoe patterns with cotton, since it’s durable and easy for parents to wash.
-Get ahead on baby shower gifts, and take advantage of your stash while you’re at it!Photo via Bluprint member Abigail Haze Designs
+Get ahead on baby shower gifts, and take advantage of your stash while you’re at it!Photo via Craftsy member Abigail Haze Designs

 1. Leaf Booties